 In the UK, the Society of Indexers has a directory of members that you can search by subject area and type of index: see https://www.indexers.org.uk/find-an-indexer/directory/.
 If your book is being published by a US publisher, you may want to use a US indexer.
 See the American Society for Indexing: https://www.asindexing.org/find-an-indexer/asi-indexer-locator/.
 There are also professional indexing societies in Ireland (https://www.afepi-ireland.com/), Canada (http://indexers.ca/), Australia and New Zealand (https://www.anzsi.org/), Germany (http://www.d-indexer.org/welcome.html), Netherlands (https://www.indexers.nl/) and South Africa (https://www.asaib.org.za/)

 As well as these sources, you could consult colleagues for recommendations, or find out who has recently indexed similar books in your subject area from the indexing societies’ professional directories.
-If you need to submit an embedded index, make sure you approach indexers who have experience of this way of working.
+If you need to submit an embedded index, make sure you approach indexers who have experience of this way of working – the Society of Indexers Directory allows you to search for this particular skill.
 Do get several quotes, and don’t be shy about asking for references from previous clients.

 Embedded indexing in Word is particularly fiddly and time-consuming.
 Indexers use specialist add-ons to connect Word to our indexing software to do this work, which does make it easier.
 As an indexer, I would obviously recommend using a professional for any index – but especially if you have to produce an embedded index.